r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 Q12 : how to copy files from local windows machine to cloud based linux machine , suppose i dont have any admin access ?
 - ans :

-If you don't have admin access to the Linux machine but have SSH access, you can use secure file transfer methods like SCP (Secure Copy Protocol) or SFTP (SSH File Transfer Protocol) to copy files from your local Windows machine to the cloud-based Linux machine.
+ you can use secure file transfer methods like SCP (Secure Copy Protocol) or SFTP (SSH File Transfer Protocol) to copy files from your local Windows machine to the cloud-based Linux machine.
 Here's how you can do it:

 **Using SCP (Secure Copy Protocol):**